privateJiangyaokai/momen-cursor-rules/README.md

 **Problem**: AI doesn't seem to use the rules
 **Solutions**:
-1. Ensure `.cursor/rules/` directory is in project root
-2. Check file extensions are `.mdc`
-3. Reload Cursor window (Cmd/Ctrl + Shift + P → "Reload Window")
-4. Verify frontmatter format is correct
-5. Be explicit in prompts: "Using Momen backend rules, create..."
+Be explicit in prompts: "Using Momen backend rules, create..."

-### MCP Server Connection Issues

-**Problem**: Cannot fetch project schema
-**Solutions**:
-1. Check MCP server URL: `https://momen-mcp.momen.app/mcp`
-2. Verify auth token in `@.momen/momenAccount.json` is valid
-3. Restart MCP client (Claude Desktop, etc.)
-4. Check internet connection
-5. Manually log in again if token expired

 ### GraphQL Errors